visualia/visualia/docs/installation.md

 ## sli.dev

-[sli.dev](https://sli.dev/) is presentation tool for devs has has nice API to integrating with Visualia.
+[sli.dev](https://sli.dev/) is a presentation tool for devs has nice API to integrating with Visualia.

 ::: tip Starter project